The Water Is Wide (song): Recordings

-The song has been recorded by multiple artists.
 Esther & Abi Ofarim recorded "Oh Waly Waly" in 1963 for their album Songs Der Welt, and for their live concert album in 1969.
-Esther re-released the song on box-set CD Mein Weg zu mir in 1999.
+Esther re-released the song on the box-set CD Mein Weg zu mir in 1999.
+Jazz singer Tina May recorded the song—as "Whaley Whaley"—with pianist Nikki Iles and saxophonist Alan Barnes on their 2000 album One Fine Day.